chirag3211/DAL_Assignment-7/README.md

 Beyond accuracy, **macro-averaged ROC-AUC and PRC-AUC** serve as the most reliable indicators of model performance in multi-class classification tasks.

 ---

-Would you like me to format this as a ready-to-use `README.md` file (Markdown export) so you can drop it directly into your GitHub repo?